 Meat Stock vs. Bone Broth

-Meat stock has less histamines and glutamine and when there is leaky gut, there is very likely a compromised blood-brain barrier and a strong bone broth can cause issues at first.
+Meat stock has fewer histamines and glutamine and when there is leaky gut, there is very likely a compromised blood-brain barrier and a strong bone broth can cause issues at first.

 - Chicken stock is especially gentle for Intro.

 - The difference between meat stock and bone broth is this…meat stock is made by boiling a cut of meat on the bone (like a whole chicken or a bone-in roast) in water for a short period of time (say about 2 hours) whereas bone broth is made with all kinds of bones, for a long simmer (2 – 48 hours)

-- Meat stock is easier and gentler in the beginning of GAPS Intro, bone broth is more therapeutic.
+- Meat stock is easier and gentler at the beginning of GAPS Intro, bone broth is more therapeutic.

 This article goes into detail about the differences between broth vs stock.